Screen#

 Touch – Detect touch input on the Brain’s screen.

-screen pressed? – Returns whether the screen is currently being touched.
+screen pressed – Reports whether the screen is currently being touched.

-screen position – Reports the X coordinate of a touch.
+screen position – Reports the selected x or y coordinate of the last screen press.

 when screen – Runs attached blocks when the screen is pressed or released.